kubernetes/enhancements/keps/sig-node/5825-cri-pagination/README.md

 ## Summary

-This KEP proposes adding token-based pagination to CRI's `List*` RPCs.
-Currently, these APIs return all results in a single response, causing failures on nodes with 10k+ containers when responses exceed the 16 MB gRPC message limit.
-The proposed solution follows [AIP-158 pagination patterns](https://google.aip.dev/158) without a default page size.
+This KEP proposes adding server-side streaming RPCs to CRI's `List*` operations.
+Currently, these APIs return all results in a single unary response, causing failures on nodes with 10k+ containers when responses exceed the 16 MB gRPC message limit.
+The proposed solution introduces new streaming RPCs (e.g., `StreamContainers`, `StreamPodSandboxes`) that stream results one item at a time, bypassing the per-message size limit.

 ## Motivation

-CRI's `List*` RPCs currently return all results without pagination.
+CRI's `List*` RPCs currently return all results in a single unary response without any way to break up large result sets.
 On nodes with many containers, responses exceeding the gRPC limit (currently 16 MB) cause complete RPC failures.

 ### Message Size Analysis